duckietown/duckietown-manual/src/10-setup/setup-devcontainer.md

 ## Setting up the Duckietown Shell

-To set up the Duckietown Shell, proceed as if you were setting up an Ubuntu system: [](dt-account-set-token).
+To set up the Duckietown Shell inside and outside the Dev Container, follow [these instructions](dt-account-set-token) and [these instructions](setup-dts), respectively.

 ```{attention}
 If a popup asking you to input your credentials appears, you should do so and then click `Always Allow`.